RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #149

+I spent this session just doing a bunch of random refactoring... in particular reducing the number of files at the root of the project to have the logo show up higher which is better from a DX perspective as it will allow the logo to grab attention without scrolling.
+Still more files to move, but it was helpful to get through a lot of these.

 ## #147, #148

 Spent the first sessions of the morning on taking a list of packages and a root